 This post may contain affiliate links.

-It’s a sweet and sour tang that transforms the humble cabbage to something special, and one of my most favourite festive dishes.
-It’s just unmistakably Christmas, and it also looks colourful and pretty on the plate.
+It’s has a sweet and sour tang that transforms the humble cabbage to something extraordinary and it looks colourful and pretty on the plate.
+It’s by far one of my most favourite and impressive sides to serve up.

-Why you’ll love this Braised Red Cabbage recipe
+Why you’ll love this Braised Red Cabbage and Apple recipe

 ⭐️ Ultra convenient make-ahead dish